catseye/SixtyPical/doc/SixtyPical.md

 After execution, dest is considered initialized.
 No flags are changed by this instruction (unless of course dest is a flag.)

+If and only if dest is a byte table, the index-memory-location must be given.

 ### add dest, src ###